 South Kensington Campus pilot: first stage implementation

-As part of the maps and wayfinding project, we will run a pilot at the South Kensington Campus.
+As part of the maps and wayfinding project, we are running a pilot at the South Kensington Campus.
 The aim of this pilot is to demonstrate the effectiveness of new wayfinding using new exterior signage along the core spine of the Campus: from the College Main Entrance on Exhibition Road, through Dalby Court, along the Sherfield Walkway up to the entrance threshold of the Huxley Building.

-Delivery of a new map of the White City Campus.
+Delivery of a new map for the White City Campus.